Fraud Triangle in Business

 Return fraud

-Bribery and corruption
+Bribery and corruption:

 Other fraud risk protection measures

-- Restrict and closely monitor access to sensitive information
+- Restrict and closely monitor access to sensitive information.

-- Welcome whistleblowing environment
+- Welcome to the whistleblowing environment.

 Reporting fraud and scams